-Built in 1983, Amoy Street Food Centre is a thoroughly utilitarian affair.
-It’s certainly not much to look at, with stained tiles and two levels featuring over a hundred stalls packed into tight rows.
-Its main function is to serve the CBD lunch crowds, with throngs of white-collared workers flooding the centre in the midday heat.
+Whether you’re on a hunt on the city’s best street art or hungry for an assortment of noodle dishes, look no further than the two-storied Amoy Street Food Centre.
+It is decked with wall art that reflects its heritage, as well as a smorgasbord of hawker choices, from spicy Thai dishes and hearty congee to delicious pasta and traditional nasi padang.
+For a caffeine fix, head upstairs to Coffee Break for a cup of flavoured lattes and mochas, in place of your regular kopi.
 During peak lunch hours (anytime between 11.30am and 1.30pm), queues are long and there’s nary a seat that isn't chope-d.
 At other times, however, it’s pretty much a ghost town, with few stalls even open during the evenings and weekends.
-Given the assembly line queues, quality and service certainly aren’t the reasons for coming – the food can be inconsistent at stalls where food is cooked to order – but in terms of a range of options for a cheap lunch, Amoy can’t be beat.
+Given the assembly line queues, quality and service certainly aren’t the reasons for coming – the food can be inconsistent at stalls where food is cooked to order – but in terms of a range of options for a cheap lunch, Amoy can’t be beaten.

 |Do you own this business?|